This guide is designed to help online retailers optimize their category navigation in hopes of making it easier for shoppers to find what they want.

 Since top-level categories are usually very broad, they’re likely to contain large numbers of products.
 Merchandising these broad category pages can improve the shopping experience.
 Placing on-sale, popular, or highly rated products at the top of these categories could improve the experience.
 There are many other merchandising opportunities to explore.

 Filters save shoppers from a lot of scanning and scrolling.
-Some brands and retailers still don’t support this shopping paradigm, but relegate all category navigation to broad categories.
 Providing filtered navigation helps your visitors by:

 - Allowing them to navigate based on what’s important to them.